d-morrison/IntroStatActivities/_book/04-L03-EDA-quantitative-wrap-up.md

 * Given a plot or set of plots, describe and compare the distribution(s) of a single quantitative variable
   (center, variability, shape, outliers).

+* Get practice using `R` to create graphs of quantitative variables.

+### IPEDS

+Download and open the provided `R` script file for week 4 lab to answer the following questions.

 These data are on a subset of institutions that met the following selection criteria:

-•	Degree granting
+*	Degree granting

-•	United States only
+* United States only

-•	Title IV participating
+* Title IV participating

-•	Not for profit
+* Not for profit

-•	2-year or 4-year or above
+* 2-year or 4-year or above

-•	Has full-time first-time undergraduates
+* Has full-time first-time undergraduates

 * Note that several variables have missing values for some institutions (denoted by “NA”).